lmorelato/cordova-sqlite-storage-helper/README.md

         SQLiteStorageHelper.init("mydb.db", "default");
     }
 ```

-Little trick for test is a mobile device or web browser:
+Little trick checking a mobile device or web browser:
 ```
+bindEvents: function ()
+{
- if (DeviceInfo.isMobile) {
+    if (DeviceInfo.isMobile)
         document.addEventListener("deviceready", this.onDeviceReady, false);
-        } else {
+     else
         this.onDeviceReady(); //this is the browser
-        }
+},
 ```

 * getDb()